nhansp/git-blame-someone-else/README.md

 ## Disclaimer:

-`From nhansp: this will replace all of the commits with the new author.
+`From nhansp: this will replace THE ENTIRE REPOSITORY with the new author.
 Try at your own risk.`

 This changes not only who authored the commit but the listed commiter as well.
 It also is something I wrote as a joke, so please don't run this against your production repo and complain if this script deletes everything.